nikhil-mishra03/nikhil-mishra03/README.md

 ## 🚀 About Me

-I build AI systems that are designed to survive the rigors of enterprise production—not just demos.
-Based in **Bangalore**, I spend my days at **Cisco** in the observability space, turning "intelligence" into reliable, scalable, and secure operations.
+I build AI systems that are designed to survive the rigors of enterprise production.
+Based in **Bangalore**, I'm currently working at Cisco in the Observability space, and more recently, architecting AI backed applications and services.
+Deep-diving into MCP, RAG and Agentic systems to the point of taking them from simple POCs and demos to actual Production-Grade Systems.
+Desparately trying to keep up with everything happening in the AI space.

 ---

 ## 🎯 What I'm Focused On

-- **🤖 Agentic Orchestration**: Building parallel LLM pipelines with **LangGraph** to solve for information quality and fact-checking.
+- **🤖 AI, but in Production**: Toy projects are just 10 Claude Code prompts away, I am more interested in making AI systems more efficient and impactful in the real world.
 - **🔌 Enterprise Connectivity**: Authoring **MCP (Model Context Protocol)** servers to bridge frontier models with legacy telemetry and data sources.
-- **🛡️ Security & Multi-Tenancy**: Architecting **RAG systems** with strict **PostgreSQL RLS** and asynchronous ingestion to protect data at scale.
+- **🛡️ Reliable and Deterministic AI**: How can we make AI systems go against their very nature ?

 ---